keithbuhler/keithbuhler.github.io/slideshows/business3util.md

 ### 6. Utilitarianism is a form of consequentialism

 * **Consequentialist principle:** actions are judged right or wrong not in themselves, but upon the consequences or state of affairs they produce.

+</section><section data-markdown>

+### 6. Utilitarianism is a form of consequentialism

-What are the alternatives?
+What are the alternatives to consequentialism?

 - Divine command - some actions are forbidden or commanded by God
 - Duty - some actions are permissible or impermissable by the moral law
 - Virtue - some character traits are intrinsically good

-</section><section data-markdown>

-### 6. Utilitarianism is a form of consequentialism

 - (We already discussed divine command theory.
 We will discuss duty and virtue theories in later weeks.)
 - Others: **Happiness principle:** the only relevant consequences are those that influence the happiness of individuals.
 - **Principle of Equality:** everyone’s happiness is equally important.